szczyglis-dev/py-gpt/docs/source/configuration.rst

 Agents and experts
 ~~~~~~~~~~~~~~~~~~

-General / v2
+Chat with Agents
-^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^

-* ``Automatically retrieve additional context from RAG``: Performs an initial retrieval from the configured index before an Agents v2 run and supplies the matching RAG context to the workflow.
+* ``Automatically retrieve additional context from RAG``: Performs an initial retrieval from the configured index before a Chat with Agents run and supplies the matching RAG context to the workflow.
 Disable it if the agent should begin without automatic retrieval and obtain context only through explicit tools.
 Default: True.

-* ``Show full tool-chain in Agents v2``: When enabled, the final Agents v2 response stores and displays the full sequence of normal tool calls executed across the workflow.
+* ``Show full tool-chain in Chat with Agents``: When enabled, the final Chat with Agents response stores and displays the full sequence of normal tool calls executed across the workflow.
 Each tool call is shown as its own expandable item with Request and Response data.
 Internal orchestration and worker-management tools are excluded.
 Default: False.

 Agents
 ^^^^^^